 But I’ve been asked to write about some of the hurt that’s occurring.

 Many people are emotionally and spiritually crushed by what has happened in this election – not only by the result, but by how the process occurred.
 Others are greatly relieved by the same outcome, but may also have deep misgivings about what and how people were treated.
-Respect for the other gender, for another race, or for another viewpoint, whether the display is public or private, has been harshly exposed as a continuing problem.
+Respect for another gender, for another race, or for another viewpoint, whether the display is public or private, has been harshly exposed as a continuing problem.

 In fact, there hasn’t been much respect shown at all.
-Not even a hand shake.

 It was, afterwards.
-When all was said and done, both candidates asked for a more hopeful or respectful attitude toward the other.
+When all was said and done, candidates asked for a more hopeful or respectful attitude toward the other.

 Interesting.
 When it wasn’t about winning anymore, no names were called.
 No insinuations of intentional harm were mentioned.
 The battle was done, and the “winner” could be gracious, the “loser” will wait for the next battle, and try to win again.